-This means that you need to always interpret your HRV data with respect to your historical data, and there is absolutely no point comparing your HRV to another person.
-Your normal might be different from your friend’s normal (most likely it will be), and that means nothing.
-This difference in the average baseline is most likely due to genetics and other factors hardly modifiable (at least if we consider health-conscious individuals, if your lifestyle or health is not good, then you can also improve your baseline — but even in this case, the most meaningful way to use your data is to look at how things are changing over time).
+This means that you need to always interpret your HRV data with respect to your historical data, and there is no point in comparing your HRV to another person.
+Your normal might be different from your friend’s normal (most likely it will be), and that means very little.
+This difference in what we call the average baseline HRV is most likely due to genetics and other factors hardly modifiable (at least if we consider health-conscious individuals, if your lifestyle or health is not good, then you can also improve your baseline — but even in this case, the most meaningful way to use your data is to look at how things are changing over time).

-Once we have understood that we should only look at relative changes over time, with respect to our historical data (our previous recordings), one of the most important and delicate points comes up: fluctuations between consecutive days.
+Once we have understood that we should only look at relative changes over time, with respect to our historical data (our previous recordings), one of the most important points for data interpretation needs to be addressed: fluctuations between consecutive days.
 Let’s look into this point in more detail.

 Fluctuations between consecutive days

-HRV data has an inherently high day to day variability.
-This means that there can be large fluctuations between consecutive days, which is different from parameters that you might be more familiar with (for example your heart rate or your body weight).
+HRV data has an inherently high day-to-day variability.
+This means that there can be large fluctuations between consecutive days, differently from parameters that you might be more familiar with (for example your heart rate or your body weight).

 What are the implications?
 To make effective use of the data, we need to be able to determine what changes are trivial, or just part of normal day to day fluctuations, and what changes do matter and might require more attention or simply truly represent a positive (or negative) adaptation to training and other stressors.
+In other words, to make effective use of the data, we need to determine your normal range so that we can easily establish if a change in HRV is meaningful.
 In the next sections, I will cover in more detail all of these aspects.

 HRV analysis requires a mindset shift.
 As discussed in Part 1, we first need to understand the nature of the data and the constant re-adjusting of the autonomous nervous system, and therefore take all the necessary steps to acquire a reliable measurement.
 This is typically addressed by the morning routine: the importance of context, limiting external factors, measuring as soon as you wake up and in the same body position every day — with the only viable alternative being as previously introduced, the night measurement.
 Then, we need to shift from a “higher is better” to a “normal is better” mentality, as physiologically speaking, being in a stable condition is typically a good sign.